ausaccessfed/dev-portal/docs/_edugain-integration/03-edugain-metadata.md

 The AAF is providing a new Metadata feeds for eduGAIN that must be consumed by AAF Services and Identity Providers that wish to join eduGAIN.

 EduGAIN metadata contains all the authorised entities that can participate with service providers and identity providers within the AAF.
-This includes:
+These include:

 - All eduGAIN Identity Providers
 - All eduGAIN service providers that identify as Research and Scholarly